Military Housing: Pros and Cons of Living On-Base

 • Family-friendly environment: Everything on base is designed to help military families.
 If you have children, you will fit right in and find this very convenient.

-• Maintenance is free: Having maintenance through the Housing office is a life-saver during deployments.
+• Maintenance is free: Having maintenance through the housing office is a life-saver during deployments.
 They fix everything, from water leaks to broken appliances to missing light bulbs.

 • Gym, swimming pools, and other base activities: Bases include these amenities for free in most neighborhoods.